 Start entering a first or last name to find someone.

-A partnership with the Surrey RCMP, the Next 100 Years program is currently in its fourth year.
+A partnership with the Surrey RCMP, the Next 100 Years program is currently in its fifth year.
 This program operates primarily at the elementary schools with the Grade 6/7's through weekly presentations and activities centering on culture, identity and community.
 Beginning after spring break, youth mentors from the affiliated secondary school, who have completed a spring break training camp, will work with the elementary students twice a week until the end of the school year on themes including: identity, culture and diversity, anti-racism, sacrifice, anti-oppression and community.

 In addition to programming during school hours, the Next 100 Years offers twice weekly, after-school sessions in the springs as well as community parent nights on topics affecting youth, the community and parents.